home-assistant/home-assistant.io/source/_posts/2021-07-30-supervisor-update.markdown

 - `ENV_SUPERVISOR_NAME` - The name of the supervisor container, typically `hassio_supervisor`
 - `ENV_SUPERVISOR_MACHINE` - For a list of machine types, [have a look here][machine_types]

-### OS agent
+### OS Agent

-Recently we created an [OS Agent][os_agent].
-This allows for better communication between the host OS and the Supervisor, and to bring in more features.
+Recently, we created an [OS Agent][os_agent].
+OS Agent allows for better communication between the host OS and the Supervisor which will enable new features.
-You will find the installation instructions for this in the repository for fhe [OS Agent][os_agent].
+You can find the installation instructions for OS Agent in its [GitHub repository][os_agent].

 If you you are interested we have also just published a [blog on the developer site][dev_blog].